GNB-UAM/neun_py/README.md

 1. Add your model to `models.json`
 2. Implement the C++ model following Neun conventions
-3. Test with `./build.sh --force`
+3. Test with `make codegen && make`
 4. Submit pull request with both JSON and header files

-## License

-Same as the Neun library - see LICENSE file.